-NABU has been advising and supporting the Ministry of Nature Protection of the Republic of Armenia since 2001.
-In the first few years of the partnership, the implementation of international nature conservation conventions was at a high priority.
-Later, in 2006 the partnership was expanded to include joint projects.
-In March 2007, NABU and the Ministry signed a cooperation agreement to protect Armenia’s biodiversity.
+The branch of the German Nature Protection Union (NABU) in the Republic of Armenia has been cooperating with the Ministry of Environment of the Republic of Armenia since 2001.
+In the first years of the partnership, priority was given to the implementation of international environmental conventions.
+Later, the cooperation expanded to include joint projects.
+In March 2007 (NABU) and the Ministry of Environment of the Republic of Armenia signed a cooperation agreement on the protection of biodiversity in Armenia.